-On the Reset screen, you'll have a number of options for deleting iPhone data and settings.
+On the Reset screen, you'll have a number of options for removing your iPhone's content.

-Erase All Content and Settings - If you want to fully delete your iPhone, this is the option to choose.
+- Erase All Content and Settings - If you want to fully delete your iPhone's data, this is the option to choose.
 When you tap this, you'll not only erase all of your preferences, you'll also delete all music, movies, apps, and other data from your phone.

 - Reset Network Settings - To return your wireless network settings to their factory default states, tap this.